FAQ (Frequently Asked Questions) on Intelligence

 Cheetahs are adapted for exceptional speed.

-All of these traits reflect biological adaptations that enhance a species’ ability to survive and reproduce.
-These forms of survival-related problem-solving can be referred to as adaptive intelligence—a broad, evolutionary-based definition.
+All these traits reflect biological adaptations that enhance a species’ ability to survive and reproduce.

-However, this is not the kind of intelligence measured by IQ tests.
 IQ focuses on cognitive intelligence, which involves reasoning, abstraction, memory, language, and problem-solving—capacities linked to the brain’s neural architecture and performance.

-Cognitive intelligence can be considered a subset of adaptive intelligence, specifically one that is brain-based and measurable.
-It is this form of intelligence that is hierarchical—some species, and some individuals, demonstrably outperform others on tasks involving logic, language, memory, and reasoning.
+It is this form of intelligence that is hierarchical: some species, and some individuals, clearly outperform others in tasks involving logic, language, memory, and reasoning.

 To illustrate:

-If, however, you ask: “Do cats or dogs have the same adaptive intelligence as humans?”, the answer is more complex.
-Both species continue to exist and thrive, suggesting a form of successful adaptation.
+If, however, you ask whether cats or dogs have the same adaptive intelligence as humans, the answer becomes more complex.

 But when it comes to cognitive abilities, humans clearly surpass other species.